Plasma Introduction

 this theory, Birkeland performed his famous 'Terella'

-experiment, where he artificially created the aurora
+experiments where he artificially created the aurora

 in the laboratory.
 His theories were initially laughed